Updated: 31 October 2018

 At Challenger, we understand your concerns about privacy and the security of your personal information.
-Your privacy is important to us and we are bound by the Privacy Act 1998 (Cth) and the National Privacy Principles ("NPPs").
+Your privacy is important to us and we are bound by the Privacy Act 1988 (Cth) and the Australian Privacy Principles ('APPs').
 We are committed to protecting the personal information that we hold about you.

 1. What personal information is collected?

-Challenger only collects personal information that is reasonably necessary for us to perform our functions.
+Challenger collects personal information that is reasonably necessary for us to provide you with financial products and services and to administer them.
 The kind of personal information we collect and hold will depend upon the type of products and services that you request from us and may include:

 - information you give us when you request a product or service from us.
-This information may include your name, address, contact details and relevant identification documents;
+This information may include your name, date of birth, address, contact details and relevant identification documents;

 - transactional information about the use of a product if you have or had a product with us;

-Challenger collects your personal information in a number of ways including:
+Challenger usually collects your personal information in a number of ways including:

-- from third parties such as credit reporting agencies or credit providers, if you authorise us to do so.
+- from third parties such as your financial adviser, platform provider, lawyer or other agents or credit reporting agencies, credit providers, or identity verification service providers, if you authorise us to do so; and

 3. What if you do not provide certain information?